JLLQA/JLLQA_secondAssessment/README.md

 ```

 ### Integration Tests
-A unit is the smallest piece of code that can be isolated logically within the system.

-Unit testing is the automated method in which each unit is tested in turn.
+Integration testing is when individual units are integrated or combined and tested as one.

-An example of a unit test can be seen below:
+An example of a integration test can be seen below:

 ```java
 void testCreate() throws Exception {